Frequently Asked Questions

 Obtain answers to commonly asked questions related to Medicare, your plan, and UnitedHealthcare®.

-IBM-Specific Frequently Asked Questions – View IBM’s specific Frequently asked questions document
+IBM-Specific Frequently Asked Questions – View IBM’s specific Frequently asked questions document (Coming soon)

 Medicare Part A and Part B are usually referred to as "Original Medicare".
 Part A offers coverage for your hospital stays, while Part B offers coverage for doctor visits and outpatient care.
 You receive your benefits directly from the government.
 Medicare then pays fees for your care directly to the doctors and hospitals you visit.